James Burkee: Education

 Burkee then attended Concordia University Wisconsin, graduating with degrees in business, marketing, and history.
 Working in manufacturing, the automotive industry, and finally as in accounting, Burkee matriculated in 1995 at Northwestern University’s graduate school, where he earned his Ph.D. in History in 2003, Burkee began his career of teaching.

 Career

 Burkee taught at two schools within the Concordia University System, Concordia College, Bronxville and Concordia University Wisconsin, the largest Lutheran school in the nation by enrollment.
 In 2019, Burkee joined the College of Mount Saint Vincent in Riverdale, New York.
-Burkee now serves as the 15th President of Avila University.
+Burkee previously served as the 15th President of Avila University.

+On August 5, 2025, Burkee was announced as the incoming 12th president of Saint Leo University in St. Leo, FL, starting September 1st.

 Political views

 Burkee's 2008 campaign began as an experiment, based in part on the experience of Minnesota's Senator Paul Wellstone, who had been a Political Science professor at Carleton College prior to his election to the US Senate.
 Running with a faculty colleague and staff composed of students at Concordia University Wisconsin, Burkee generated national news with the bipartisan campaign, ultimately earning a ruling from the Federal Election Commission allowing both a Democrat and Republican to raise funds through a joint campaign structure.
 Longtime incumbent F. James Sensenbrenner defeated Burkee in the 2008 primary, with Burkee earning 29% of the district's vote.